privacybydesign/irma-frontend-packages/yivi-frontend/README.md

 });
 ```

-Finally, you can start your YIVI flow:
+Finally, you can start your Yivi flow:

 ```javascript
 example.start()